apache/shardingsphere/docs/document/content/features/transaction/use-norms/xa.en.md

 ## Supported

+* Support Savepoint;
+* PostgreSQL/Opengauss, in the transaction block, the SQL execution is abnormal，then run `Commit`，transactions are automatically rollback;
 * Support cross-database transactions after sharding;
 * Operation atomicity and high data consistency in 2PC transactions;
 * When service is down and restarted, commit and rollback transactions can be recovered automatically;